phpservermon/phpservermon/README.md

 As you can see, this line will run the status.cron.php script every 15 minutes.
 Change the line to suit your needs.
 If you do not have shell access, ask your web hosting provider to set it up for you.

-### 6. Voila!

 ## CUSTOMIZING

 ### Language

 The server monitor uses language files.
 That means that any regular text you see on the screen can easily be changed without having to dig through the code.
-These language files are stored in the directory "lang".
+These language files are stored in the directory "src/lang".
 The language that's being used by the monitor is defined in the config table.
 If you like you can make changes to the language file or even add a new one.